-Parameters config (dict) - The configuration values of the resolver classmethod testconnection(param)
+Parameters config (dict) - The configuration values of the resolver classmethod testconnection (param)

 This function lets you test if the parameters can be used to create a working resolver.
-The implemenation should try to connect to the user store and verify if users can be retrieved.
+The implementation should try to connect to the user store and verify if users can be retrieved.
 In case of success it should return a text like "Resolver config seems OK.
 123 Users found."

-param param: The parameters that should be saved as the resolver type param: dict return: returns True in case of success and a descriptive text rtype: tuple class privacyidea.lib.resolvers.PasswdIdResolver.IdResolver checkPass(uid, password)
+param param: The parameters that should be saved as the resolver type param: dict return: returns True in case of success and a descriptive text rtype: tuple update_user (uid, attributes=None)